Stephanie-Ash/jewellery-art/TESTING.md

 **Designers Page**
 * The designer image links take the user to the correct designer page.
-* The back to top button works as expected.
 * The edit and delete options are only visible to superusers and work as expected including modal launch for delete.
 * A portrait designer image is displayed correctly.

 **Designer Detail Page**
 * The back to designers and shop now  buttons take the user to the correct pages.
 * The social media links take the user to the correct pages and open in a new tab.
-* The back to top button works as expected.
 * The pieces by product cards take the user to the correct product page.
 * The edit and delete buttons are only visible to superusers and work as expected including modal launch.
 * A review form is visible to registered users who have bought the product and adds a review when submitted.